Our Grantmaking Practices

 Invited applicants must complete an online application.
 Note that some applications, such as research, require information not shown in the standard application.
 View a sample of our standard application.

-As part of Walder Foundation’s due diligence, organizations invited to submit a proposal may also be asked to host a site visit or participate in an interview the Foundation’s president and executive director.
+As part of Walder Foundation’s due diligence, organizations invited to submit a proposal may also be asked to host a site visit or participate in an interview the Foundation’s CEO.
 Site visits and interviews are used to better understand the organization, including its financial health, governance, key program staff, and board leadership.
 The Foundation seeks to learn about the various organizations in the sectors we support as we continue to evolve our interests and strategies.
 An invitation to apply for a grant (or participate in site visits or interviews) is not a guarantee of funding.
 While every effort is made to minimize the amount of time that applicants spend in the application process, we hope a more extensive engagement with grantees and potential grantees will lead to more impactful grantmaking.

 About the information we collect in grant applications